Skip to main content

 Quick Answer

-According to Ala.
-Code §36-20-3, Alabama requires a $5,000 surety bond from an admitted insurer.
+Per Act 2023-548 (effective September 1, 2023), Alabama requires a $50,000 surety bond from an admitted insurer — the highest notary bond amount nationally (tied with Louisiana).
 Most applicants receive instant approval with no credit check.
 You must file your bond with your county probate judge along with your notary application.

 What Are the Alabama Notary Requirements?